 Wage & Hour Dispute Lawyer in Philadelphia

-The Fair Labor Standards Act (FLSA) is the federal law guaranteeing most employees minimum wages and overtime pay.
-Many states have similar laws but with greater employee protections.
-Unless exempt, an employee must generally be paid at least $7.25 per hour worked (higher under many states’ laws) and time-and-a-half of (1.5x) the employee’s regular pay rate for hours worked over 40 in a workweek.
-These familiar and seemingly simple rules quickly become complicated when one considers issues such as the worker’s “independent contractor” or exempt status or whether the employee has been paid for all hours worked at the correct overtime rate.
+The Fair Labor Standards Act (FLSA) is the federal law that guarantees most employees minimum wages and overtime pay.
+Many states have similar laws, often with greater protections for employees.
+Unless exempt, an employee must generally receive at least $7.25 per hour worked (higher under many state laws) and time-and-a-half of their regular pay for hours worked over 40 in a workweek.
+These rules may seem simple but quickly become more complex when considering factors like independent contractor or exempt status, or whether the employer has properly paid for all hours worked at the correct overtime rate.

-The attorneys at Goodley McCarthy LLC have successfully recovered millions of dollars in unpaid wages for thousands of workers under federal, New York, New Jersey, Pennsylvania, and District of Columbia law.
+The attorneys at Goodley McCarthy LLC have recovered millions of dollars in unpaid wages for thousands of workers under federal, New York, New Jersey, Pennsylvania, and District of Columbia laws.

 If you believe you may be owed unpaid wages or tips, contact our firm at (215) 273-3491 for a free consultation with a wage & hour dispute attorney near you.